Hebrew keyboard

 A Hebrew keyboard (מקלדת עברית) comes in two different keyboard layouts.
-Most Hebrew keyboards are bilingual, with Latin characters, usually in a US Qwerty layout.
+Most Hebrew keyboards are bilingual, with Latin characters, usually in a U.S. QWERTY layout.

 Layouts

 Standard Hebrew keyboard

 A typewriter in the Hebrew layout, the Triumph Gabriele 25.

 Standard Hebrew keyboards have a 101/104-key layout.
 Like the standard English keyboard layout, QWERTY, the Hebrew layout was derived from the order of letters on Hebrew typewriters.
 The layout is codified in SI-1452 by SII.
 The latest revision, from 2013, mostly modified the location of the diacritics points and punctuation such as quotation marks and geresh.